0xSY3/storyfinal/README.md

 ## 🎯 Overview

-The Story IP Platform is a decentralized intellectual property management system that combines multiple blockchain technologies to provide seamless IP registration, verification, and cross-chain licensing.
+The CreativeIP Platform is a decentralized intellectual property management system that combines multiple blockchain technologies to provide seamless IP registration, verification, and cross-chain licensing.
 The platform integrates **Story Protocol**, **Yakoa verification**, **deBridge cross-chain payments**, and **Tomo wallet** to create a comprehensive IP ecosystem.

 ## 🔧 Core Services Integration